Synqly/go-sdk/README.md

 In order for `go mod` to successfully pull the repository, your local machine must have valid credentials to the Github account which has been granted access to `github.com/Synqly/go-sdk`.

-If your local machine is already configured to authenticate as the Github user which has been granted access to `github.com/Synqly/go-sdk`, you can skipto Step 3.
+If your local machine is already configured to authenticate as the Github user which has been granted access to `github.com/Synqly/go-sdk`, you can skip to Step 3.

 There are a number of ways to set github credentials locally.
 This section will use Git's built-in [gitcredentials](https://git-scm.com/docs/gitcredentials).